marviq/madlib-locale/README.md

 ## Setup

-To use it you will need to require the module, the module itself will export an singleton object.
+To use it you will need to require the module, the module itself will export a singleton object.
 Before rendering any templates you will first need to call the initialize function to pass the Handlebars reference to extend with the helpers and set the default locale.
-Calling initialize will return an promise when this is resolved the locale file loaded and you can savely render your templates.
+Calling initialize will return a promise when this is resolved the locale file loaded and you can savely render your templates.

-*optional
-Optionally you can pass a thirth parameter to the function which is the localeLocation.
-This defaults to "/i18n" if you want to put your locale files in a different folder pass this parameter
+Optionally you can pass a third parameter which is the `localeLocation`.
+This defaults to `"/i18n"`.
+If you want to put your locale files in a different folder, pass this parameter.

 ```shell
 localeManager = require( "madlib-locale" )